harrycot/foostack/README.md

 you can see each server making an "handshake" (exchange of uuid and openpgp public key).

-Currently, when you type a string in the stdin of an instance, you can see the replication across others sending acknowlegment to the emitter (the data is verified on both sides);
+Currently, when you type a string in the stdin of an instance, you can see the replication across others sending acknowlegment to the emitter (the data is verified on both sides on s2s, we'll see if data ack is important for web);

 server:
 on handshake: uuid and pub is signed and sent in clear.